DW Akademie in Mongolia | Asia | DW | 21.05.2019

 Program Director: Patrick Benning

-Main focus: Political and legal frameworks, qualification, media self-regulation and journalism ethics, civic lobby for freedom of opinion, journalism training and curriculum development, investigative journalism
+Main focus: Political and legal frameworks, media self-regulation and journalism ethics, Media and Information Literacy (MIL), fact-checking

 DW recommends